gautamsood15/geeflix/README.md

+#GEEFLIX

-GEEFLIX is a video streaming website designed for streaming Movies, TV series and more ....
+Geeflix is a video streaming website designed for streaming Movies, TV series and more ....

 The video streaming website has a subscription model and uses PayPal payment gateway